soarsmu/Avatar/README.md

 We also release all trained 3 MB models and datasets in this repo.

-## Note
+## Misc

-Here we remove all the License files for anonymity.
+Here we remove all the open source `LICENSE` files for anonymity.